Click here for part 1

 Window shots from BKK Airport to SIN Airport

 Definitely the better flight between the two.
 I have to thank Thai Airways for making my day by operating the A340-600, its definitely a mission accomplished!
-I can now looking forward to other targets.
-I did mentioned to a couple of crews how significant this flight was because of the aircraft type, but I think they didn't really understand.
-Nevertheless, I thanked them for the experience and for those who wants to fly the A340-600 of TG, you can try TG413/414.
-Be prepared for any last minute equipment change,as its all down to one's luck.
+I can now look forward to other targets.
+I did mention to a couple of crews how significant this flight was because of the aircraft type, but I think they didn't really understand.
+Nevertheless, I thanked them for the experience and for those who want to fly the A340-600 of TG, you can try TG413/414.
+Be prepared for any last minute equipment change, as its all down to one's luck.

 Videos of take-off and landing

 43/60 and 51/60 = 94/120

 Personally, I feel that the airline should start standardizing its fleet and retiring the older aircraft.
 Looking at the different configurations of some of the model, its confusing for a traveller and I am pretty sure maintenance is costing the company quite a fair bit of money, so if they can work on that, I am pretty sure that will help lower the operation cost.